-- make our "defineGreeting" template a single-hit table by changing a return type from "void" to "String" - - add the default reaction to the error in "hour" directly to the template:
+- make our "defineGreeting" template a single-hit table by changing a return type from "void" to "String" - add the default reaction to the error in "hour" directly to the template:

-Rules String defineGreeting(App app, int hour)
+Rules Stri Rules String defineGreeting(App app, int hour)

 C1 A1

-min <= hour && app.greeting =

-ho ur <= max greeting; return greeting;
+<= hour && ur <= max app.greeting = greeting; return greeting;

 int min int max String greeting

-Hour Set Greeting

-From Hour To Set Greeting
+Hour From Hour To Set Greeting

+ERROR: Invalid Hour

-Signature now returns String Conditions and Actions identifiers "return greeting;" has been added Parameter types and names Business names for conditions and actions This rule will be added at the end of all template implementations tables.
+Signature now returns String Conditions and Actions identifiers "return greeting;" has been added Parameter types and names Business names for conditions and actions conditions and actions This rule will be added at the end of all template implementations tables.
 The error message will be return instead of a greeting when all other rules fail.